gordonmurray/aws_terraform_triton_inference_server/README.md

 * Using a G5.xlarge instance - G6's would be lower cost but are only [available in in US East (N. Virginia and Ohio) and US West (Oregon) regions so far](https://aws.amazon.com/about-aws/whats-new/2024/04/general-availability-amazon-ec2-g6-instances/)
 * Not using Graviton instances (G5g), The T4G GPUs used in G5g instances are less powerful than those in other GPU instance types.

+The log from the Docker container once Triton has started up:
 ```
 I0630 09:01:04.101097 1 metrics.cc:864] Collecting metrics for GPU 0: NVIDIA A10G
 I0630 09:01:04.101779 1 metrics.cc:757] Collecting CPU metrics